leo-grz/BachelorThesis_LepidopteraFGIC/README.md

 ## Acknowledgements

-Special thanks goes to Jonas Alle (M.Sc.) who supervised this project and contributed greatly with valuable explainations, advice, experience and good humor! :) Furthermore I want to thank Prof. Dr. Christian Ledig - the first supervisor - and that I was able to write this thesis at his chair.
+Special thanks goes to Jonas Alle (M.Sc.) who supervised this project and contributed greatly with valuable explainations, advice, experience and good humor!
+Furthermore I want to thank Prof. Dr. Ledig for being my first supervisor and letting me do the thesis at his chair.